advent2024

 }

 Reasoning: This provides a clean and efficient way to break down a raw text line into its fundamental horizontal components (PlotSegments).
-For example, the line “RRRRIICCFF” is parsed into the following PlotSegments: ('R', 0..4), ('I', 4..6), ('C', 6..8), ('F', 8..10).
+For example, the line “RRRRIICCFF” is parsed into the following PlotSegments: ('R':0..4), ('I':4..6), ('C':6..8), ('F':8..10).
+These segments are the building blocks for identifying and assembling larger plots.

 4. Step 3: Grouping Segments into Plots